tensorbase/tensorbase/README.md

 ## Status of the Project

 TensorBase hasn't been updated for a while.
-Thanks for friends' concern and inquiries, we reply as follows:
+Thanks for all friends' concern and inquiries, we reply as follows:

 TensorBase hopes the open source not become a copy game.
-TensorBase has a clear-cut opposition to fork communities, repeat wheels, or hack traffics for so-called reputations(like Github stars).
+TensorBase has a clear-cut opposition to fork communities, repeat wheels, or hack traffics for so-called reputations (like Github stars).
 After thoughts, we decided to temporarily leave the general OLAP field.

 Here, let's recap all `the world's first` of TensorBase:
 1. The world's first [ClickHouse](https://clickhouse.com/) compatible open-source implementation.